Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

-These three hierarchies are still complete but not necessarily sound, and they become progressively stronger as the level $k$ increases.
+These three hierarchies are complete but not necessarily sound, and they become progressively stronger as the level $k$ increases.
 Crucially, the $\BA$ hierarchy (and, in fact, already the weaker $\BLP$ hierarchy) ensures local consistency, in the sense that each assignment receiving nonzero weight corresponds to a partial homomorphism.
+Equivalently, the $\BA$ hierarchy is at least as strong as the bounded-width algorithm\footnote{More precisely, the $k$-th level of the $\BA$ (or $\BLP$) hierarchy is at least as strong as the $k$-th level of the bounded-width algorithm.}~\cite{Feder98:monotone,Barto14:jacm,Barto14:jloc} (and, in fact, strictly stronger, see~\cite{Atserias22:soda}).
+In particular, the $\BA$ hierarchy is \emph{sound in the limit}, in the sense that its $k$-th level correctly classifies all instances of size $k$ or less---which is clear from the fact that a partial homomorphism over the whole domain is a homomorphism.
 The same is not true for the $\AIP$ hierarchy.
-Equivalently, the $\BA$ hierarchy is at least as strong as the bounded-width algorithm~\cite{Feder98:monotone,Barto14:jacm,Barto14:jloc} (and, in fact, strictly stronger, see~\cite{Atserias22:soda}).
-In particular, the $\BA$ hierarchy is \emph{sound in the limit}, in the sense that its $k$-th level correctly classifies all instances of size $k$ or less -- which is clear from the fact that a partial homomorphism over the whole domain is a homomorphism.

 The main result of our work is that no constant level of the $\BA$ hierarchy solves the approximate graph colouring problem.

 \begin{shaded} \begin{thm} For any fixed $3\leq c\leq d$, there is no $k\in\N$ such that $\BA^k$ solves $\PCSP(\K_c,\K_d)$. \end{thm} \end{shaded}